 Pro Tip: Enjoy a wonderful waterfront winter wonderland stay at The Breakers Inn and Spa.
 Your getaway at the inn is just what you need to shake off the work-a-day blues and delve into a great Maine stay while playing a leading role in your own Hallmark movie script.

 Waterville takes Christmas very seriously and actually transforms into Kringleville for the holiday season.
-Mr. and Mrs. Claus greet visitors in their very own Kringleville home in the center of town on weekends in December.
 When you include the young and young at heart in your Christmas celebrations, it brings extra joy and happiness to the season.
-It is the perfect place for a family-focused Christmas get together.
+It is the perfect place for a family-focused Christmas get-together.

 After a visit with Santa, explore the quaint shops to create a family holiday tradition.
 When you are ready to dine, stop at The Proper Pig for some fabulous pub grub and a pint.
 Try the Dog Father, a killer homemade Polish kielbasa sandwich.
 Don’t neglect your sweet tooth, its famous bacon caramel cheesecake is a dinner-ending flavor bomb.